Request a parking fine review

 You must lodge a review within 28 days of receiving the fine.

-What grounds can I request a review under?
+Grounds which you can request a review

 Infringements legislation provides the following five review categories: